QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/object/index.md

 **Some notes** 📝

-* The object name is underlined
+* The object name is usually underlined
-* Links are indicating which variable "contains" <small>(here, the association is called "contains")</small> others
 </div></div>